thepirat000/Audit.NET/README.md

 	.UseFactory(() => new LazyDataProvider());
 ```

+> **Note**
+>
-**NOTE:** If you don't specify a global data provider, it will default to a `FileDataProvider` that logs events as .json files into the current working directory.
+> If you don't specify a global data provider, it will default to a `FileDataProvider` that logs events as .json files into the current working directory.

 See [Configuration section](#configuration) for more information.